epersson1/FoundryData/modules/midi-qol/README.md

 **OnUse macros** are called during the item workflow.
 The intention of this feature is that you can customise the behaviour of how a particular item behaves.

 Midi-qol supports item based onUse macros, which are called when the item is rolled, and actor onUse macros which are called whenever any item is rolled, at various points in the workflow.
 The interpretation of the field settings are identical in both actor and item onUse macros.
-For actor based onUse macros, ItemMacro will refer to the item being rolled, which is not useful, either specify a world macro or an `ItemMacro.item` name.

 For actor onUse macros you can specify the macro to call by setting actor flags by hand or via active effects,
 ```
-flags.midi-qol.onUseMacroName CUSTOM macroName,macroPass
+flags.midi-qol.onUseMacroName CUSTOM macro,macroPass
 ```
-which will call the specified macro on the specified macroPass. macroPass is taken from the list below.
+which will call the specified `macro` on the specified `macroPass`.
+The `macro` to call can be identified with one of the following:

-The field should contain ONLY the macro name, or the string "ItemMacro" or "ItemMacro.ItemName".
+  - `ItemMacro`: the macro on the item from which the active effect was applied.
+  - `ItemMacro.uuid/item name`: a macro on another item, either by uuid or exact name match.
+Name lookups are done on the rolling actor.
-  - "ItemMacro" means it will call the item macro for the item for the workflow.
+  - `ActivityMacro`: the activity macro from the first activity on the item from which the active effect was applied.
-  - "ItemMacro.ItemName" allows you to lookup by name another item that the actor for the workflow has.
+  - `ActivityMacro.uuid/identifier/activity name`: a macro from another activity on the item from which the active effect was applied, either by uuid, identifier, or exact name match.
+  - `macro name`: a world macro by exact name match.
-  - Compendium.scope.compendiumName.macroName/macroId means fetch the macro form the specified compendium, either by name or Id.
+  - `Compendium.scope.compendiumName.macroName/macroId`: a macro from the specified compendium, either by exact name match or Id.
-  - function.functionName where functionName is any globally accessible function, this is bound to the workflow and the following arguments are passed
+  - `function.functionName` where `functionName` is any globally accessible function, this is bound to the workflow and the following arguments are passed:
     ```js
     functionName.bind(workflow)({ speaker, actor, token, character, item, args })
     ```

-You may specify the point at in the workflow when the macro is called.
-The macro will be called with args[0] containing the current state information for the workflow (see below).
+The `macroPass` specifies which point in the workflow to call the macro.
+Options are listed below.
+The macro will be called with `args[0]` containing the current state information for the workflow, or direct access to the workflow under `workflow`.
 There are some controls for macro writers to decide when their macro should get executed.

+> [!important] Documentation
+> A flowchart for the workflow is available [**here**](docs/flowchart.md). <br>
+> The data available in `workflow` at each pass are listed [**here**](docs/workflowfields.md).

 ```
     preItemRoll: Called before the item is rolled (*)
     templatePlaced: Only called once a template is placed